DeepLabCut/DeepLabCut/docs/functionDetails.md

  ### (C) Data Selection (extract frames)
  [DOCSTRING](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#extract_frames)

-**CRITICAL:** A good training dataset should consist of a sufficient number of frames that capture the full breadth of the behavior.
-This implies to select the frames from different (behavioral) sessions, different lighting and different animals, if those vary substantially (to train an invariant, robust feature detector).
-Thus, a good training dataset should reflect the diversity of the behavior with respect to postures, luminance conditions, background conditions, animal identities,etc. of the data that will be analyzed.
-For the behaviors we have tested so far, a data set of 100−200 frames gave good results [Mathis et al, 2018].
-However, depending on the required accuracy and the nature of the scene statistics, more or less frames might be necessary to create the training data set.
-As we show in Mathis et al, you will typically need to label ~50-200 frames for robust generalization.
+**CRITICAL:** A good training dataset should consist of a sufficient number of frames that capture the breadth of the behavior.
+This ideally implies to select the frames from different (behavioral) sessions, different lighting and different animals, if those vary substantially (to train an invariant, robust feature detector).
+Thus for creating a robust network that you can reuse in the laboratory, a good training dataset should reflect the diversity of the behavior with respect to postures, luminance conditions, background conditions, animal identities,etc. of the data that will be analyzed.
+For the simple lab behaviors comprising mouse reaching, open-field behavior and fly behavior, 100−200 frames gave good results [Mathis et al, 2018](https://www.nature.com/articles/s41593-018-0209-y).
+However, depending on the required accuracy, the nature of behavior, the video quality (e.g. motion blur, bad lighting) and the context, more or less frames might be necessary to create a good network.
 Ultimately, in order to scale up the analysis to large collections of videos with perhaps unexpected conditions, one can also refine the data set in an adaptive way (see refinement below).

 The function `extract_frames` extracts frames from all the videos in the project configuration file in order to create a training dataset.
 The extracted frames from all the videos are stored in a separate subdirectory named after the video file’s name under the ‘labeled-data’.
 This function also has various parameters that might be useful based on the user’s need.
 ```python